 - (4) The first three months will be devoted to intensive Japanese (sign) language lessons.
 Sufficient language skills will enable the trainee to exchange opinions and ideas with people in Japan.
 It is also a requirement for the trainees to make their presentation in Japanese (sign) language and/or to take a Japanese test.

-- (5) The trainee will learn about the current situation of rehabilitation and welfare services, and movements of/for persons with disabilities, through observation and hands-on experience.
+- (5) The trainee will learn about the current situation of accessibility and welfare services, and movements of/for persons with disabilities, through observation and hands-on experience.

-- (6) There will be opportunities to attend conferences and seminars on disability and/or rehabilitation of persons with disabilities.
+- (6) There will be opportunities to attend conferences and seminars on disability.

 go to top